TuneIn_16x9_STATIC (0-00-08-09)

 Injured reserve, Injured/Non-Roster list: Kent Johnson (upper body), Erik Gudbranson (upper body), Boone Jenner (upper body), Gavin Brindley (finger)

-Roster Report: The Blue Jackets may not be keen on making any changes after Friday night’s win, though Tarasov likely gets the nod in net in the second half of the back-to-back.
+Roster Report: The Blue Jackets won't make any changes to the lineup after Friday night’s win, other than Tarasov getting the nod in net in the second half of the back-to-back.

 The Numbers Game